Solutions

 Are 2-Step URLs Legal?

-The legality of tactics such as 2-Step URLs and Super URLs is a bit of a grey area.
+The legality of tactics such as 2-Step URLs and Super URLs is a bit of a gray area.

 2-Step URLs vs. Amazon Super URLs